gskinner/particle_field/example/README.md

 # Particle Field Example
-A very simple example of Particle Field in action.
+A  simple example of ParticleField in action.